Vaginal acidity (pH) – how to test and balance pH

 - An unhealthy vagina has a pH of over 4.5

 Don’t worry about the term ‘acidic’, and try to avoid associating the popular concept of ‘alkalising your body’ with an alkaline vagina.
 These ideas are very different and cannot be linked.
 An acidic vagina is desirable.

-What happens when your vagina becomes more alkaline
+What happens when your vagina becomes less acidic